 To eliminate clogs from organic materials such as toilet paper, we recommend pouring hot water down the toilet.
 This trick works best when you use the hottest water you can because the heat helps to break up the clog in the drain pipe.
 If the hot water is not working, add a little bit of liquid soap that will aid in breaking down the clog.

 There are times when using a plunger is not the best idea.
 For example, if your child has flushed a toy or toothbrush down the toilet, using a plunger may force the clog further down.
-Instead of plunging, a plumbing trick we recommend us using a wet and dry shop vacuum to attempt to suck up the object.
+Instead of utilizing a plunger to eliminate the plumbing issue, a trick we recommend is using a wet and dry shop vacuum to attempt to suck up the object.